 1. Inhibit the biting

 A puppy playfully biting another puppy is a way of developing a bond.
 But it is also a way for each to learn about self-awareness.
-If the biting is hard enough to cause pain then the puppy on the receiving end will yelp.
+During rough play, if the biting is hard enough to cause pain, then the puppy on the receiving end will yelp.
 The biting puppy will then stop, and over time, learn to moderate the strength of her bite.
 This is known as bite inhibition, and it can be used in our efforts to eradicate the biting.
-If a puppy bites you, make a yelping sound or say ‘ow’ loudly enough for her to be startled, and then let your hand go limp, then leave the room altogether.
+If a puppy bites you, make a yelping sound or say ‘ow’ loudly enough for her to be startled, let your hand go limp, then leave the room altogether.

 You should try to avoid your puppy’s mouthing of your skin.
 As hard as it is to deny a little animal its gaming pleasure, you should have in your mind the Big Picture: that of preventing your grown-up dog from hurting someone.
-When your puppy shows interest in biting, substitute a toy for your hand; allow her to bite a treat or a plastic chew toy instead.
+When your puppy shows interest in biting, substitute a toy for your hand: allow her to bite a treat, or a plastic chew toy.
 This will give her as much pleasure and relief from teething as does your skin.

 Games to distract your puppy will provide her with mental stimulation and the reward of the chew.
-Hiding chewy toys and treats around the house will stimulate her and she won't be thinking about her next chewing session while she is sat on your lap.
+Hiding chew toys and treats around the house will stimulate her and she won't be thinking about her next chewing session while she is on your lap.
 You should also play with your dog.
 For instance, engage in a friendly game of tug of war!
 It will take her mind off the destruction of pieces of furniture and other anti-social habits.
 Meeting other dogs is also a great method of distracting your puppy and will aid her socialisation.

 There are special chemicals on the market that you can use to deter biting, such as sprays for your hand that are bitter to taste.
-However, training with such compounds has a drawback: for instance, to spray a ‘no-chew’ chemical on your left hand may deter her from biting your left hand but may not for your right.
+However, training with such compounds is not very effective: for instance, to spray a ‘no-chew’ chemical on your left hand may deter her from biting your left hand but may not do so for your right.
 It is also of no use when the puppy is presented with a new set of hands or other parts of the body.
 Training of the offence by psychological means is the safest and most responsible way to stop a dog from biting.